-Cornelia Parker (born 1956) is one of the most outstanding artists of her generation, and this exhibition celebrates the acquisition by the Ulster Museum of her major new video work, Left Right and Centre, 2018.
+Cornelia Parker (born 1956) is one of the outstanding artists of her generation, and is best known for her highly original, often site-specific, installations.

 Made possible with support from: